The lynching that Black Chattanooga never forgot takes center stage downtown

 “I really don’t feel comfortable walking the bridge,” said Donivan Brown, the chairman of a group spearheading the memorial effort.
 “I felt as if by walking across the bridge that it was some sort of affirmation of silence or the fact that it’s a playground now.”

 Now, more than a century later, Chattanooga is taking a major step to acknowledge its dark racial history.
-This spring, it will unveil a monument at the southern entrance of the bridge to honor Black victims of White supremacy and recognize those who risked their lives to defend them.
+This spring, it will unveil a monument at the southern entrance of the bridge to honor Black victims of white supremacy and recognize those who risked their lives to defend them.

 At a time when Americans are reconsidering what is worthy of public memorialization — and removing statues across the country that commemorate those who fought to uphold systems of oppression against Black people — Chattanooga is aiming to identify new heroes to venerate.

 The memorial will mark the location where Ed Johnson, a Black man wrongfully accused of raping a White woman, was killed in 1906.
 Johnson had been convicted in a county court and sentenced to death.
-The lynching occurred after the Supreme Court ordered a stay of execution.
+The lynching occurred after the U.S. Supreme Court ordered a stay of execution.
 Johnson’s tragic end led to the first and only criminal trial in the Supreme Court’s history and affirmed its power to intervene in state and local affairs.
 In 2000, a Hamilton County judge formally cleared Johnson of wrongdoing.

 The memorial features life-size statues of Johnson and two attorneys, Styles Hutchins and Noah Parden, Black men who appealed his case to the Supreme Court after White lawyers refused.
 Three other Hamilton County lynching victims, Charles Brown, Alfred Blount and Charles Williams, also will be memorialized.
 When completed, the memorial will be a part of a new plaza that city planners hope will become a space for public gatherings.

 The memorial’s completion comes after years of effort from an interracial committee of volunteers called the Ed Johnson Project.
-Advocates for the memorial said they see it as an opportunity for people to consider not only the past, but also pause to think about race relations in the United States today.
+Advocates for the memorial said they see it as an opportunity for people to not only consider the past but also pause to think about race relations in the United States today.

-Lynching was a common practice in the American South in the decades following the Civil War.
+Lynching was a common practice in the American South in the decades after the Civil War.
 From 1877 to 1950, more than 4,000 Black people were lynched, according to a historical count by the Equal Justice Initiative.

 Those who carried out the lynchings were almost never convicted of a crime.
 Congress did not pass a law designating lynching as a federal hate crime until 2020.

 Although lynching claimed the lives of thousands of Black people, memorials remembering the victims of its terror are rare.
 One of the most prominent markers is in Duluth, Minn., where a mob of 10,000 people killed three Black entertainers who were accused of rape in 1920.
 The National Memorial for Peace and Justice in Montgomery, Ala., houses more than 800 markers to symbolize thousands of lynching victims.
-The markers are individualized and mobile, with the hope that local communities with histories of lynching will erect them where lynchings took place..
+The markers are individualized and mobile, with the hope that local communities with histories of lynching will erect them where lynchings took place.

-The memory of Johnson’s case was forgotten over the years, particularly among White residents, until the publication of the book “Contempt of Court: The Turn-of-the-Century Lynching That Launched a Hundred Years of Federalism,” by Mark Curriden and Leroy Phillips Jr. in 1999.
-The book told of the night of Jan.
+The memory of Johnson’s case faded over the years, particularly among White residents, until the 1999 publication of the book “Contempt of Court: The Turn-of-the-Century Lynching That Launched a Hundred Years of Federalism,” by Mark Curriden and Leroy Phillips Jr. The book told of the night of Jan.
 23, 1906, when a 21-year-old White woman named Nevada Taylor was returning home from work and a man attacked and raped her in the dark.

 Based on a dubious tip, Johnson was arrested and accused of raping Taylor, a crime punishable by death.